 For 2018, the consensus outlook calls for a continuation of recent trends synchronised global growth, low inflation, and accommodative central banks will drive another year of equity gains amid USD weakness.
-If anything, optimism is higher than last year, as the cloud of political risks in Europe and the United States hovered over much of 2017.
+If anything, optimism is higher than last year, as the cloud of political risk in Europe and the United States hovered over much of 2017.
 Today, there are few clouds on the horizon, at least as far as 2018 is concerned.
-Yes, there are Italian elections scheduled for March, and US mid-term elections in November (and perhaps Australian elections at some point), but none of these pose systemic risks (for now at least).
+Yes, there are Italian elections scheduled for March, and US mid-term elections in November, but none of these pose systemic risks (for now at least).
 North Korea remains a risk, but that has always been the case.